RedDragonfruit/Yelp_Near_Truth_Analysis/README.md

 - '-'
 - variations of 'yum' and 'yummy'

+After using different methods of cleaning the following models were used to find the best accuracy:

+ - logistic model
+ - Multinomial Naive Bayes model
+ - Random Forest Model
+ - Sequential Nural Network (embedded and non-embedded)
+ - GradientBoost model
+ - HistGradient Boost (experimental - not considered)

-After using different methods of cleaning, we run the the cleaned text through a logistic model and a multinomial Naive Bayes model.
-The NB model ran through a gridsearch to find the best fit.
+The NB model took the least time and perfored around the same as the other model so a gridsearch was used to find the best fit.
 In this model the most common words in both the truth and the fraud values were removed.
 The following words are removed from the reviews:

  - "restaurant"
  - "place"